Thank you for your interest in participating in Arizona Care Network (ACN)

 Dignity Health – Chandler Regional Medical Center & Mercy Gilbert Medical Center: Providers should complete an initial East Valley CVO application by following the instructions available here.

-Clinicians and other health care provider organizations who are not approved to participate in ACN are eligible to re-apply 12-months from the date the application was declined.
-Applicants also have the option to appeal the decision of the Board of Managers, as outlined below:
+Clinicians and other health care provider organizations not approved to participate in ACN are eligible to re-apply 12 months from the date the application was declined.
+Applicants may also appeal the decision as outlined below:

-Provider may file a written appeal for initial consideration by the Network Committee, which should include information the Network Committee will take into consideration when evaluating the appeal.
-Additionally, in the written appeal, the Provider may request the opportunity to present directly to the Network Committee during a 15-minute slot at an upcoming Committee meeting, as scheduled.
+A written appeal for initial consideration by the Network Committee is submitted. containing relevant information and reasoning for the committee to further evaluate.
+Within the written appeal, the Provider may request an opportunity to present directly to the Network Committee during a 15-minute time slot at an upcoming Committee meeting.

-The Network Committee will deliberate on the appeal and formally arrive upon a recommended action for consideration at the next quarterly Board of Managers’ meeting (recommendations to either approve the application -or- reaffirm the declined application require Board of Managers’ approval).
+The Network Committee will deliberate on the appeal and formally arrive upon a recommended action for consideration at the next Board of Managers’ meeting.
+(Recommendations regarding the declined application require Board approval).

-If the application denial is upheld by the Board of Managers, the provider will remain eligible to re-apply 12 months following the original application denial.
+The Board of Managers’ decision will be final, but the provider is eligible to re-apply 12 months following the original application denial.

-* currently there are limited appeal options for certain denials, including concerns with the provider’s state license, Federal program exclusions, lack of Board Certification/Board Eligibility and/or privileges at an Aligned Facility.
+*Currently there are limited appeal options for certain denials, including concerns with the provider’s state license, Federal program exclusions, and/or privileges at an Aligned Facility.